Links In Linux

 - Bash means “Bourne again shell”

-- Bash shell is default in linux.
+- Bash shell is the default in Linux.

 Default shell name Flavour name